Skip to main content

 Message Translation

-• Claude Code: Converts Goose messages to Claude's JSON message format, handling tool calls and responses appropriately
+• Claude Code: Converts goose messages to Claude's JSON message format, handling tool calls and responses appropriately

 • Gemini CLI: Converts messages to simple text prompts with role prefixes (Human:/Assistant:)